(tiotropium bromide and olodaterol) Inhalation Spray

 Do not spray STIOLTO RESPIMAT into your eyes.

 Read these Instructions for Use before you start using STIOLTO RESPIMAT and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking to your doctor about your medical condition or your treatment.

-You will need to use this inhaler ONCE A DAY, at the same time each day.
-Each time you use it take TWO PUFFS.
+You will need to use this inhaler 1 time each day, at the same time each day.
+Each time you use it take 2 puffs.